31 May Babinsky. School (1952 – 1963). 8: Idol of Imported Stuff. Lingerie in Soviet History

 In 1953, coincidentally after Stalin’s death, brotherly China enlivened the tricot palette with bright-colored options.
 When the relationship soured a decade later, the industry dutifully replaced the now-hostile choices with light brown and shades of grey.

-In all 70 years of USSR, the bra design had never changed, its bell-shaped cups were dubbed “bitch’s udder.”
-In stores, bras came in three cup sizes: 1, 2, and 3, where 3 corresponded roughly to what we know as C. Other sizes could be custom-made at ateliers or bought at the farmer’s market from seamstresses who made them at home, illegally.
+The USSR bra shape never changed: with or without a tuck, with a bell-shaped cup.
+Buttons fell off quickly.
+The country that was first to send a man into space could not figure out the design of a bra cup.
+In stores, bras came in three cup sizes: 1, 2, and 3, where 3 corresponded roughly to what we know as C. Other sizes could be custom-made at ateliers or bought at farmer’s markets from seamstresses who made them at home, illegally.
 Following the Minister of Culture’s revolt, two new designs were introduced, one of them sported lace and was only offered at the central department store in Moscow.

 (Less known is the bra’s Gulag connection.
 The same kind of bra was supplied to the military and the Gulag.
 But it only looked the same.
 The enemies of the people received the version with looser seams that lice were happy to inhabit.
 To reduce typhus outbreaks, the task of cleaning out those seams was one of the tasks in the camps.
 Supposedly, Molotov’s wife – as the Minister of Fisheries she had introduced canned fish in the Soviet Union – was assigned to it when doing her five years of hard labor for treason (for the record: her husband had bravely abstained from voting in favor of her arrest).
 She had his position of Foreign Minister to thank for this plum assignment.
 Hence the joke “the husband in Kremlin, the wife in jail” (it rhymes in Russian).
 Apparently the irony of the situation was lost on her: when released from camp she inquired after Stalin’s wellbeing and fainted when told that he had recently died.

 If the Gulag guards confiscated the bra it was a tragedy, a torturous scenario crushing a woman’s spirit.
 If they didn’t, mending and re-mending it remained her top priority during the entire incarceration.
-The scars of mending saved the bra and saved her.)
+The scars of mending saved the bra and saved her sanity.)

 Upon finding a suitable mark, they accosted the prospect with a nod toward the purse and a faint “Czech underwear?” or “German bra?”
 A pair of underwear that went for a day’s wages passed through many channels, beginning with a sailor or a ballerina traveling internationally and ending in the Kiev public bathroom.

 (Yves Montand, a sufficiently left-leaning French singer to perform in the USSR in the mid-1950’s, was bowled over by the ugliness of Soviet lingerie.
-He purchased a large amount of tricot, bras, and slips somebody called cassocks that found their way onto a Paris exhibit “Underthings they are loved in.”
+He bought a large amount of bras called “bitch’s udder” for their bell-shaped cups, and tricot and slips dubbed, “slipovers for a tank” and “cassocks,” respectively.
+The purchase appeared at a Paris exhibit “Underthings they are loved in.”

 To the French, worshippers of women’s beauty, that collection, though entertaining, proved the inadequacy of the Soviet regime perhaps more persuasively than human rights violations.
 Needless to say, Yves Montand became persona-non-grata for the purposes of future concerts in the Soviet Union.
 He put the last nail into his reputation in 1968 by criticizing the Soviet invasion of Czechoslovakia; his records were removed from Soviet stores.)